Issue 5, 2026

-Ga-induced electronic tuning of Ni catalyst surfaces: Achieving activity-selectivity balance in propane dehydrogenation
+Ga-induced electronic tuning of Ni catalyst surfaces: achieving activity–selectivity balance in propane dehydrogenation

 Abstract

 Propane dehydrogenation (PDH) plays a vital role in the industrial production of light olefins.
-However, a comprehensive and profound understanding of the catalyst surface governing the active site structures in C-H activation pathways and product selectivity remains elusive.
-In this study, first-principles calculations were systematically employed to investigate the influence of varying Ga doping ratios on Ni-based catalysts surface from multiple perspectives.
+However, a comprehensive and profound understanding of the catalyst surface governing the active site structures in C–H activation pathways and product selectivity remains elusive.
+In this study, first-principles calculations were systematically employed to investigate the influence of varying Ga doping ratios on Ni-based catalyst surfaces from multiple perspectives.
 The configurational evolution and associated energy barriers of key reaction species, including adsorbed propane, reaction intermediates, and relevant transition states, were systematically analyzed.
-Moreover, the reaction energy on the surface of each catalyst was analyzed from fundamental electronic properties, such as d-band structure, orbital-level interactions, and charge transfer.
-Our findings revealed Ga could simultaneously tune the electronic structure and spatial orbital overlap, establishing an activity–selectivity balance that represents a potential approach for alloy catalyst design beyond the limitations of conventional d-band descriptors.
+Moreover, the reaction energy on the surface of each catalyst was analyzed from fundamental electronic properties, such as d-band structures, orbital-level interactions, and charge transfer.
+Our findings revealed that Ga could simultaneously tune the electronic structure and spatial orbital overlap, establishing activity–selectivity balance that represents a potential approach for alloy catalyst design beyond the limitations of conventional d-band descriptors.
 These theoretical predictions were corroborated by experimental results.
 Ni3Ga exhibited excellent pathway control while maintaining high catalytic activity and selectivity of propylene from both theoretical and experimental perspectives.
-Beyond mechanistic understanding, this balance give a design principle for non-precious alloy catalysts, offering a forward-looking strategy for other heterogeneous catalytic reactions.
+Beyond mechanistic understanding, this balance gives a design principle for non-precious alloy catalysts, offering a forward-looking strategy for other heterogeneous catalytic reactions.

 Supplementary files